Canon 1300D vs G3X

 It is notable that the G3X has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 1300D does not feature such a mic input.

 The G3X is a recent model that features in the current product line-up of Canon.
 In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 1300D vs G3X